On this page:

 Learn more about mental illness from these resources:

-Visit www.heretohelp.bc.ca for fact sheets and other useful information.
+Visit www.heretohelp.bc.ca for information sheets and other useful information.
 You can learn more about mental health and substance use problems.
 You can read stories and connect with others.
 There are workbooks to help people with mental illnesses.
-There are three booklets: dealing with a diagnosis of a mental illness (when your doctor says you have a mental illness), working with your doctor, and preventing relapse of a mental illness.
+There are three booklets to help you: dealing with a diagnosis of a mental illness (when your doctor says you have a mental illness), working with your doctor, and preventing relapse of a mental illness.
+These booklets are available in English only.
 You can also learn more about mental health organizations in BC.

 Bounce Back program

-Visit www.bouncebackbc.ca for information on the Bounce Back program.
-Bounce Back is for people dealing with low mood, stress or anxiety.
-You learn skills from a DVD or you can talk to someone on the phone.
+Bounce Back is for people dealing with low mood, stress, or anxiety.
+You learn skills in an online course.
+You can also talk with a trained worker called a "coach" on the phone.
 The program is free.
-Talk to your doctor if you want to sign up for Bounce Back.
+Telephone coaches speak English, French, Cantonese, Mandarin, and Punjabi.
 Bounce Back is run by the Canadian Mental Health Association.
+Visit www.bouncebackbc.ca for information on the Bounce Back program.

 About the author